slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 socketModeApp.start();
 ```

-If your app is a distributed app, you can run a Web application for OAuth flow along with Socket Mode this way.
-In the following example, a single Java process manages both Socket Mode connections and the Web app for OAuth flow.
+If your app is a distributed app, you can run a web application for OAuth flow along with Socket Mode this way.
+In the following example, a single Java process manages both Socket Mode connections and the web app for OAuth flow.
 If you want to separate them, it is also possible to do so as long as the two apps use the same `InstallationStore` to store/lookup installation data.

 ```java
 import com.slack.api.bolt.App;